taras/broccoli-directory/README.md

 module.exports = dir
   // map will receive content of the file, returned value will be written to the new file .map(text => text.replace(/\s/g,''))
-  // toTree will return tree that Broccoli can build .toTree();
 ```

-`dir.toTree()` at the end of the chain will give you the node that Broccoli builder can build.

 You can chain these operations in same way as you would with arrays.